Stories

 Declan Rice celebrates passionately after scoring a goal for Arsenal, gesturing toward the crowd at the Emirates Stadium

 Rice joined Arsenal in 2023 for a British record £105 million.
-City were interested, but Rice chose a project where he would be central, not rotational.
-At Arsenal, he has evolved from a pure holding midfielder into a complete box-to-box presence, scoring more, creating more, and carrying leadership responsibility.
+At the time, City were also interested, but he chose a project where he would be important.

 What waits for Semenyo at City